ecstatic-nobel/OSweep/README.md

 **<span>crt</span>.sh - Dashboard**
 1. Switch to the **<span>crt</span>.sh** dashboard in the OSweep™ app.
-2. Add the list of domains to the 'Domain (+)' textbox.
+2. Add the list of IOCs to the "Domain, IP (+)" textbox.
-3. Select 'Yes' or 'No' from the 'Wildcard' dropdown to search for subdomains.
+3. Select "Yes" or "No" from the "Wildcard" dropdown to search for subdomains.
-4. Click 'Submit'.
+4. Click "Submit".

 ![crtsh - Dashboard](https://github.com/leunammejii/osweep/blob/master/static/assets/crtsh_dashboard.png)